project-open-data/project-open-data.github.io/_posts/2016-05-31-designing-the-new-usaspending.md

 Our next step involves you!

-We've posted our wireframes on the [Open Beta](https://openbeta.usaspending.gov/concepts) site for YOU to comment on.
-Simply [click here](https://openbeta.usaspending.gov/concepts) to see the designs, tell us what you like and don't like, and we'll continue to iterate and update in response to your feedback.
+We show our wireframes to users and solicit comments and feedback.
+After garnering valuable feedback, we iterate on the design and carry out repeated test cycles to incorporate suggestions and quickly deliver improvements.

 ### Step 5:  Mock-ups and Build